RayMarquina/dbt_project/CONTRIBUTING.md

 If the issue is appropriately well-scoped and describes a beneficial change to the dbt codebase, then anyone may submit a Pull Request to implement the functionality described in the issue (see the sections below on how to do this).

-In some cases, the right resolution to an open issue might be tagential to the dbt codebase.
+In some cases, the right resolution to an open issue might be tangential to the dbt codebase.
 The right path forward might be a documentation update or a change that can be made in user-space.
 In other cases, the issue might describe functionality that the dbt maintainers are unwilling or unable to incorporate into the dbt codebase.
 When it is determined that an open issue describes functionality that will not translate to a code change in the dbt repository, the issue will be tagged with the `wontfix` label (see below) and closed.

 ### Using issue labels